hibubbajoe/hibubbajoe/README.md

 ## 🎯 Fun Facts

 - I prefer light mode over dark mode 🌞
-- Just got into chess, this year I want to reach 1200 elo! ♟️
 - Spend a little too much $ on Magic: The Gathering cards.